danjac/radiofeed-app/README.md

 ansible-playbook -i ./ansible/hosts ./ansible/dokku.yaml --user USER --ask-vault-pass
 ```

 **USER** here should be user who has permissions to install Dokku on that server.
-Consult the Ansible documentation for more details.
+Consult the Ansible and Dokku documentation for more details.

 ### Scheduling background tasks